 Use your keyword in your post

 There is no magic number or formula (that I’m aware of) for exactly how to use your keywords in your post.
-You should use your keyword phrase 1-3 times in your post, but it’s best to use your keywords in the most natural way possible.
+You should use your exact keyword phrase a few times in your post, but always make sure it’s to use your keywords in the most natural way possible.

 You should also do the following: